daos-stack/daos/docs/admin/administration.md

 ## System Operations

-The DAOS Control Server acting as the access point records details of DAOS I/O Server instances that join the DAOS system.
-Once an I/O Engine has joined the DAOS system, it is identified by a unique system "rank".
+The DAOS server acting as the access point records details of engines that join the DAOS system.
+Once an engine has joined the DAOS system, it is identified by a unique system "rank".
 Multiple ranks can reside on the same host machine, accessible via the same network address.

 A DAOS system can be shutdown and restarted to perform maintenance and/or reboot hosts.
 Pool data and state will be maintained providing no changes are